kishansagathiya/CertChain/README.md

 # CertChain
-CertChain is university certificates on blockchain
+CertChain is university certificates on blockchain (Yet to finish frontend, It has just smart contracts and truffle installed so far)

 ## Stakeholders:-
 - Students i.e, John Doe, Jacob Brown, etc.